 The intent of the NFDRS analysis and decision point determination is to differentiate thresholds that would require different strategic and tactical considerations to successfully manage a fire.
-A Burning Index (BI) for fuel model Y was used to set dispatch levels.
-Fuel model Y had better correlation with fire history than any other fuel model for all FDRA's.
-The BI was selected because:
+Fire danger index Burning Index (BI) was selected as appropriate to set incident response levels.
+Fuel model Y had better correlation with fire history in Cascade and Central FDRAs while fuel model X had better seasonal fire danger correlation in the Desert FDRA.
+BI was selected because:

-1) it considers wind

-2) a forecast index value for the next day is available so dispatch levels can be set the afternoon before

-3) and firefighting resources are adaptable to changing dispatch levels.
+- 1) it considers wind - 2) a forecast index value for the next day is available so dispatch levels can be set the afternoon before - 3) and firefighting resources are adaptable to changing dispatch levels.

 The BI is a combination of Energy Release Component (ERC) and Spread Component (SC).
 ERC does not include wind in the index calculation and is highly weighted to large fuel moistures.
 SC is very sensitive to wind and is weighted to fine fuel moistures.
 The BI can fluctuate dramatically from day to day but does have a seasonal trend.
-Fires can occur at a BI of zero but would have little spread potential if conditions on the fire were similar to conditions at the weather station, where the index value was computed from.
+Fires can occur at a BI of zero but would have little spread potential if conditions at the fire location were similar to conditions at the weather station, where the index value was computed from.